gdgc-ub/curriculum-module/docs/notes/android-development/section-1-1/index.md

 # 1.1 Syntax (Variables, Data Types, Functions)

+> Learn how to declare variables, define functions, and work with different data types.

 Dart, the programming language designed by Google, has a clean, modern syntax that is easy to understand and use.
 In this article, we will explore the foundational concepts of Dart syntax, focusing on **variables**, **data types**, and **functions**.
 Understanding these basics is essential for anyone looking to develop mobile applications using Dart, especially in combination with Flutter for Android development.

 ## Variables in Dart